-The outlook for the global economy in the fiscal year under review is uncertain owing to the impact of a pandemic of the COVID-19, the prolonged trade friction between the U.S. and China, and Russia's invasion of Ukraine.
+The outlook for the global economy in the fiscal year under review is uncertain due to the impact of persistent inflation, the slowdown in the Chinese economy, and Russia's invasion of Ukraine.

-Under these circumstances, the Group has promoted initiatives to advance the building of fundamental biologics development technologies and become a biologics development company that continuously creates new modalities through the Reagents and Instruments business and the CDMO business under the six-year "Long-Term Management Plan 2026," which ends in fiscal 2026, and the three-year "Medium-Term Management Plan 2023," which ends in fiscal 2023.
-In addition, the Group worked aggressively to ensure a stable supply of test-related products for the COVID-19 and to establish a manufacturing system for regenerative medicine/gene and cell therapy products, including vaccines.
+Under these circumstances, the Group has promoted initiatives to advance the development of fundamental technologies for biologics and to become a global platform provider for the infrastructure of the life science industry through the Reagents and Instruments business and the CDMO business under the six-year "Long-Term Management Plan 2026" and the three-year "Medium-Term Management Plan 2026," both of which end in fiscal 2026.